zjuradoq/BioCRNPyler/docs/membrane_features.rst

   the membrane, spanning the lipid bilayer.

-- ``MembraneChannel()``: A subtype of integral membrane protein that represents a membrane protein that uses passive or facilitated transport of to move specific ions or molecules across the membrane via a pore.
+- ``MembraneChannel()``: A subtype of integral membrane protein that represents a membrane protein that uses passive or facilitated transport to move specific ions or molecules across the membrane via a pore.

 - ``MembranePump()``: A subtype of integral membrane protein that represents